aws-samples/aws-cloudhsm-cloudformation-template/README.md

 #### 6. Determine whether or not you want to create a KMS custom key store

-By default, the template creates a KMS custom key store and connects it to the CloudHSM cluster.
-If you don't plan on using KMS with your CloudHSM cluster, you can override the [`pStackScope`](#cloudformation-template-parameters) CloudFormation template parameter to specify that only the CloudHSM cluster be created.
+By default, the template creates a CloudHSM cluster with the specified number of HSMs and an EC2 client to help you manage the cluster.

+If you plan on using KMS with your CloudHSM cluster, you can override the [`pStackScope`](#cloudformation-template-parameters) CloudFormation template parameter to specify that a KMS custom key store should be created.
+As a result, the custom key store will be connected to the CloudHSM cluster.

 ## Managing Security

 A security review has been performed on the CloudFormation templates contained in this repository.
-This solution assumes that CloudHSM clusters KMS custom key store will be deployed and managed in the following manner:
+This solution assumes that CloudHSM cluster will be deployed and managed in the following manner:
 - You specify a private subnet that does not support publicly addressable IP addresses to be used for the EC2 client instance
 - You stop (not terminate) the EC2 client instance once management has been completed so that it is normally in the `stopped` state
 - You power on the EC2 client instance to the `running` state when you need to manage the CloudHSM cluster via the EC2 client instance